Home ยป Recipes ยป Desserts

 Collage of folding waffles and melting chocolate.

-Once the waffles are cooled, add ¼ cup of ice cream to the inside of the waffle.
+Once the waffles are cooled, add ยผ cup of ice cream to the inside of the waffle.
 Spread the ice cream to completely cover the inside.
 Dunk the tops of the taco into the chocolate, top with desired toppings, and set aside to harden for a few minutes.
 I place them inside a medium bowl to stand upright and harden while I finish all 6 tacos.
-You can also lay them on a parchment paper-lined baking sheet or a taco holder.
+You can also lay your filled tacos on a parchment paper-lined baking sheet or taco holder.

 Collage of filling and topping homemade Choco tacos.